 Any other known changes?

-- It's possible to crash the game in Kreepy Krow by hitting Krow while he's moving up to the next level.
+- Fixed a glitch which could crash the game in Kreepy Krow by hitting Krow while he's moving up to the next level.

-- The timer on the moving barrel can be disabled by getting hit by an enemy exactly as the timer hits zero.
-You can then move to the left and scroll out of bounds which causes you to wrap over to the other side of the level.
+- Fixed a glitch where the timer on the moving barrel can be disabled by getting hit by an enemy exactly as the timer hits zero.
+You could then move to the left and scroll out of bounds which caused you to warp over to the other side of the level.

 Virtual Console Changes

-The Virtual Console version makes a change to Glimmer's Galleon.
-In the SNES version, when the Kongs would change direction, Glimmer would turn around to face the screen; during this time, there would be a blinding flash where the entire screen would turn white for one frame, forcing players to close their eyes.
+The Virtual Console version makes a change to Glimmer's Galleon: In the SNES version, when the Kongs would change direction, Glimmer would turn around to face the screen; during this time, there would be a blinding flash where the entire screen would turn white for one frame.
 The Virtual Console version removes the flash, reducing the risk of epilepsy.